MicrosoftDocs/fabric-docs/docs/get-started/fabric-home.md

 Select the Help icon (**?**) to open and use the contextual Help pane and to search for answers to questions.

 [!INCLUDE [product-name](../includes/product-name.md)] provides context sensitive help in the right rail of your browser.
 In this example, we've selected **Browse** from the nav pane and the Help pane automatically updates to show us articles about the features of the **Browse** screen.
 For example, we're shown articles on *View recent content* and *See content that others have shared with you*.
-If there are community posts related to the current view, they are displayed under **Forum topics**.
+If there are community posts related to the current view, they're displayed under **Forum topics**.

 Leave the Help pane open as you work, and use the suggested topics to learn how to use [!INCLUDE [product-name](../includes/product-name.md)] features and terminology.
 Or, select the **X** to close the Help pane and save screen space.